swseighman/Basic-Native-Rest-Service/README.md

 $ cd Basic-Rest-Service
 ```

-> **NOTE:** There is a build script (`build.sh`) provided to build the project, create native image executables and build the container images.
+> **NOTE:** As an alternative to executing the following commands manually, there is a build script (`build.sh`) provided to build the project, create native image executables and build the container images.
 Simply run:
 >```
 >./build.sh
 >```